samsquire/ideas3/README.md

 * **Instabusiness** Business software built into the desktop, so people can run companies using just a computer.
 * ****

+# 101 Community Idea: Instajob

+High level services such as delivery services that are broken up into subjobs for people to accept.
+Can be paid to do work without a job interview and are reviewed by other users.

 # Generating ideas

  * marketplace